GImbrailo/tezos-node-devops/packer/README.md

 # The Packer Section

 ## Why Packer?
 This section of the project is devoted to Packer.
-Packer is part of the Hashicorp stack and is used to create virtual images for VMs or Containers.
-The reason one might want to use Packer and a custom image is to bake in certain repetative tasks for instance installing Ansible.
+Packer is part of the HashiCorp stack and is used to create virtual images for VMs or Containers.
+The reason one might want to use Packer and a custom image is to bake in certain repetitive tasks for instance installing Ansible.

 The code in this section is divided into a source/build file that will build our image, as well as a variables file for the most important variables.
 If you need to customize the build section anymore please see https://www.packer.io/docs/builders/googlecompute.html.